NijazK/FinancialEngineeringModels/README.md

 # Financial Mathematical Models
 Popular models used in Financial Engineering and Computation textbook from Yuh-Dauh Lyuu.
-We will use Jupyter notebook for most concepts and patterns that are illustrated in this textbook
+We will use Jupyter notebook for most concepts and patterns that are illustrated in this textbook.
+In addition, QuantLib-Python and stochastic are dependincies within Pypi that will be utlized to show examples of popular models within financial mathematics.

 ## 1. Stochastic Process and Brownian Motion
 ###   1. Stochastic Integrals